filipporomani/whatsapp-python/README.md

 7. Parsing messages and media received

 ## Switching from `Neurotech-HQ/heyoo`
-Any version newer than 1.1.2 is incompatible with the original `heyoo` library!
+Any version >1.1.2 is incompatible with the original `heyoo` library!
 Be careful updating!
 Read the docs first!
+Any version <=1.1.2 is fully compatible with the original `heyoo` library and doesn't include any breaking change.
 You can ignore this warning if it's your first time using the library.